-Nancy City-Pass: a great deal for visitors in Nancy!
+Nancy City-Pass: a great deal for visitors to Nancy!

 The Nancy City Pass will make you save money during your stay in Nancy.

-Valid for 1, 2 or 3 consecutive days, the pass allows you to travel by tram and bus anywhere in Nancy + suburbs (STAN metropolitan transport network).
+Valid for 1, 2 or 3 consecutive days, the pass allows you to travel by tram and bus anywhere in Nancy and the suburbs (STAN metropolitan transport network).

 The pass gives you free access to the museums and monuments of Nancy: Ecole de Nancy Museum, Fine Arts Museum, Museum Aquarium, Botanical Garden of Le Montet, guided tours organised by the Tourist Office…

-The Nancy City Pass also lets you benefit from special offers and discount from partners: the Little Touristic Train, VélOstan’lib, shops of the Vitrines de Nancy…
+The Nancy City Pass also lets you benefit from special offers and discounts from partners: the Little Touristic Train, VélOstan’lib, shops of the Vitrines de Nancy…